zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-monitoring-templates.rst

 The following fields are valid for a monitoring template entry.

 name
   :Description: Name (e.g. WidgeterHealth).
 Must be a valid Zenoss object ID.
-ZenPackLib also allows for defining a replacement or additional template by adding "-replacement" or "-additional" to the end of the template name.
-For example, a defined *Device-replacement* template will replace the existing Device template on a device class.
-A defined *Device-addition* template will be applied in addition to the existing Device template on a device class.
   :Required: Yes
   :Type: string
   :Default Value: *(implied from key in templates map)*